visit-dav/visit/src/doc/building_visit/Building_Directly_With_CMake.rst

 A third kind is the CMake variable representing all the dependencies of another TPL.
 In the example above, ``VISIT_FOOBAR_LIBDEP`` indicates FooBar depends on Gorfo using the ``${VISIT_GORFO_LIBDEP}`` which is interpreted to mean that because FooBar depends on Gorfo, then FooBar depends on all the libraries that Gorfo depends on.

+Sometimes, there is a 4th kind of line for a TPL involving *include dependencies*.
+This is needed when the TPL not only has a link-time dependence on another library but also a compile-time dependence.
+The line will appear as ``VISIT_OPTION_DEFAULT(VISIT_GORFO_INCDEP HDF5_INCLUDE_DIR FMS_INCLUDE_DIR)``.

 If ``build_visit`` is used to build VisIt_'s TPLs, then it will create the config-site file for the TPL installation once the build is completed.